SeQuenC-Consortium/qunicorn-core/docs/tutorials/pilot_tutorial.rst

 :doc:`Create a Qunicorn-Pilot <pilot_tutorial_demo>`

-1.Create a new python file in the `qunicorn_core.core.pilotmanager` directory.
+1. Create a new python file in the `qunicorn_core.core.pilotmanager` directory.
 The naming pattern is: [provider]_pilot.py

 2. For the creation you can also just copy the base_pilot.py file and rename it.